-Changes to this Summary (12/03/2013)
+Changes to this Summary (04/04/2014)

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

-Added text to state that point mutations in kinase genes, aside from those in JAK1 and JAK2, are uncommon in Ph-like ALL cases.
+Added text to state that point mutations in kinase genes other than JAK1 and JAK2 are uncommon in CRLF2-overexpressing cases.

-Added Bakr et al. as reference 62.
+Added Marshall et al. as reference 189.

 This summary is written and maintained by the PDQ Pediatric Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ NCI's Comprehensive Cancer Database pages.